 In 2011, The $1M ALS Biomarker Prize was awarded to Dr. Seward Rutkove for his development of a technology called electrical impedance myography (EIM).
-It is an exciting time at Prize4Life and within the ALS community.
-The $1M ALS Biomarker Challenge spurred a breakthrough that can accelerate the progress of drugs through the development pipeline, ensuring that potential therapies can benefit patients faster.
-The prize challenge has been chosen as a 2012 Laureate of the Annual Computerworld Honors Program.
+This prize spurred a breakthrough that can accelerate the progress of drugs through the development pipeline, ensuring that potential therapies can benefit patients faster.
+The prize challenge was named a 2012 Laureate of the Annual Computerworld Honors Program.

 At the time, there were no precise measures of ALS disease progression that allowed for short term monitoring of the disease and the assessment of treatment efficacy.
 Even now in clinical trials, survival time is used as the primary measure of effectiveness.
 Other measures include surveys of a patient's ability to walk, talk, swallow, etc. These methods require clinical trials to enroll large numbers of patients over a long period of time, usually an average of well over a year.
 By identifying a more sensitive and less subjective measure of disease progression, the $1M ALS Biomarker Challenge aimed to cut the cost of clinical trials in half.